danielsnick3/linked-blog-starter-md/Nagoblin.md

 1. This creature performs a palm strike
 2. This creature performs a horizontal chop, an affected target must make a dc 18 strength saving throw or be proned.

-5H: This ability gains 5 feet of reach for each blood threshold crossed.
+2/5H: This ability gains 5 feet of reach for each blood threshold crossed.
+If this ability hits an airborne enemy, deal double damage.

 6H:

 Far Slash: As an action this creature performs a 3-step assault
 1. fs
 2. fs2
-3. dc 16 constitution saving throw or be stunned for 1 round
+3. dc 16 constitution saving throw or be dazed for 1 round

 Special Moves